 Since day one, Trevor has been a passionate advocate for District 4 residents.
 These are some additional highlights of Trevor’s accomplishments during his first term on the Honolulu City Council:

-The following are bills that Trevor introduced that have become ordinances:
+The following are a couple of the bills that Trevor introduced that have become ordinances:

 - Bill 24 (2015) - Establishes a program in connection with the public transit system to improve the mobility of Honolulu residents by providing support and regulation to car-sharing organizations.